shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 Smiths Thinly Cut Roast Chicken       WW Original Stacked Chips            Doritos Salsa Mild
 ```

+### <span style='color:#5075dc'>|</span> Removing sauces from dataset

 What we can notice upon inspecting the unique column values is that we have lots of **misspellings** as well as products related to **salsa** (which is a sauce) & we have some overlaps with chips that contain the word "salsa", eg. **Smiths Crinkle Cut Tomato Salsa**, my guess is that this was not intentionally done, so we need to segment these groups.

-I have selected the salsas which are present in the column & we will filter out these products from the target products which are chips!
+I have selected the salsas which are present in the column `PROD_NAME` & we will filter out these products from the target products which are chips!

 ```python
 # Salsa